Press "Enter" to skip to content

 What to Expect in a Recollection

-The parish materials describe recollections as times that may include Scripture reflection, a spiritual talk, silence, personal prayer, examination of conscience, the Sacrament of Reconciliation, Eucharistic devotion, and Benediction.
+Recollection activities may include Scripture reflection, a spiritual talk, silence, personal prayer, examination of conscience, the Sacrament of Reconciliation, Eucharistic devotion, and Benediction.
 In this way, recollection becomes not only a meeting or teaching session, but a genuine encounter with the mercy and presence of God.

 These moments of prayer are especially valuable for parish leaders, ministry groups, young people, and families, because they help reconnect service with prayer and strengthen the interior life that sustains Christian witness.